Age Concern Birmingham works in partnership with Forward Carers

 - General odd jobs, property maintenance and much more

-We charge £25 per hour excluding and materials needed.
-All staff are DBS checked for your own piece of mind.
+We charge £30 for the first hours the £25 per hour excluding and materials needed.
+Staff are DBS checked for your own piece of mind.

 Age Concern Birmingham manages Trust Funds on behalf of the following Trusts: